Real Estate · Triplexes

 Supply-line failure cascading through the building

-The repairs — and any plumbing updates made afterward — become part of how the account is presented at the next renewal.
 This example is illustrative only; actual coverage depends on the specific policy's terms, conditions, and exclusions.

 The claim scenarios above are illustrative examples only.
 They do not represent actual clients, actual claims, or guaranteed coverage outcomes.
 Coverage for any specific situation depends on the policy terms, conditions, exclusions, and the facts of the claim.